Airport operations back on track

 However, she informed the country that water damage in one area had resulted in an electrical fire that took power out and compromised the ability to open the airport once the all-clear was given.

-Minister Cummins had also said there was no electricity supply at nine satellite facilities that needed to guide flights into the island.
-(EJ)
+Minister Cummins had also said there was no electricity supply at nine satellite facilities that needed to guide flights (EJ)

 Related posts